A place where I share some of my favourite photographs.

 PS: The newer photographs are always posted up top, so you don’t have to scroll all the way down to see them if you are a repeat

 offender visitor.
 See how considerate I am.
 Now go and visit the rest of the blog.

 2017 ended with a photo-walk to Safdarjung’s Tomb in New Delhi.
-Although I grew up merely a kilometer away from this historic site, and must have visited it at one time or another, I had no recollection of the beauty of its architectural grandness.
-The morning was foggy and thus the exteriors were difficult to capture in frame.
-The inside was however a different story altogether.
+Although I grew up merely a kilometre away from this historic site and must have visited it at one time or another, I had no recollection of the beauty of its architectural grandness.
+The morning was foggy, and thus the exteriors were difficult to capture in the frame.
+The inside was, however, a different story altogether.